papko26/google-link-to-waze/README.md

 Sound familiar?

 Then this is exactly what you need!
-Next time, head over to [waze.papko.org](https://waze.papko.org), paste your Google Maps link, and let this little helper do the rest.
-You'll be back on track in no time!

 ---